Energy in Egypt: Solar

 Egypt has a high solar availability as a result of its hot desert climate.
-The total capacity of installed photovoltaic systems is about 4.5 MWp.
-They are used in remote areas for water pumping, desalination, rural clinics, telecommunications, rural village electrification, etc. The proposed large-scale solar power project Desertec also involves Egypt.
+Photovoltaic systems are used in remote areas for water pumping, desalination, rural clinics, telecommunications, rural village electrification, etc. The proposed large-scale solar power project Desertec also involves Egypt.

 In some areas, the country receives over 4,000 hours of sunshine per year, which is among the highest quantities registered in the world.
 Due to the sharp population growth and a series of blackouts during the summer caused by a supply shortage, Egyptian demand for solar energy is increasing.
-However, only 1% of the electricity is produced by solar energy.
-The majority of solar energy available in the country derives from small-scale projects.
-Modestly-sized projects, up to 10 MW, are constituted by hybrid solar/diesel solutions, which are developed by the Emirati company Masdar.

-In 2019 Egypt completed one of the biggest solar installations in the world, Benban Solar Park, which generates 1.8 GW to power 1 million homes.
+In 2019, Egypt completed one of the biggest solar installations in the world, Benban Solar Park, which generates 1.8 GW to power 1 million homes.

 In 2021, Egypt signed contracts worth $700 million with the Kom Ombo Solar Energy Complex which would create 10,000 jobs.
 The contracts include 32 solar energy projects.

+In 2024, Egypt embarked on a major renewable energy initiative by announcing the construction of two solar power stations with a total investment of 1 billion Egyptian pounds ($20.60 million), funded by a European Union grant.
+The projects, which include a 10-megawatt station at the Assiut Oil Refining Company and a 6.5-megawatt station at the Egyptian General Petroleum Corporation (EGPC), are integral to Egypt's strategy to achieve 42% of its electricity generation from renewable sources by 2030.
+This accelerated target reflects Egypt's advantageous geographic conditions, characterized by high solar irradiation and vast desert areas, positioning it as a potential renewable energy hub in North Africa and the Middle East.

 Wind

 Egypt has a high potential for wind energy, especially in the Red Sea coast area.
-As of 2021, 1640 MW of wind energy was installed.
+As of 2021, 1,640 MW of wind energy was installed.

+Egypt ranks third in Africa with 1,702 MW at the end of 2022, behind South Africa (3,442 MW) and Morocco (1,788 MW).
+New installations were 237 MW in 2021 and none in 2022.

+In April 2025, Africa's largest wind farm began operating at Ras Ghareb, with 500 MW, and plans for 650 MW.